Mentorship and Professional Development

 - The program is self-directed with the mentor and apprentice developing their own way of working together

-- Twenty apprentice-mentor pairings are available for each of the 2018 BC Winter and BC Summer Games.
+- Up to twenty apprentice-mentor pairings are available for each of the 2018 BC Summer Games.
 The program is flexible allowing mentors to support more than one apprentice.

 - A commitment from the mentors and apprentices to complete the goal setting workbook by set deadlines, dedicate approximately 6-10 hours before attending the BC Games (which can include establishing the mentor-apprentice relationship, goal setting, practice/training times, etc.) and attending the two assigned Professional Development opportunities.

 - Welcome Webinar with viaSport & BC Games Society (1-hour)

 The deadline to Apply for this Mentorship Program is March 15th, 2018.

 WOMEN IN COACHING CANADA GAMES APPRENTICESHIP PROGRAM (CLOSED)

 The Women in Coaching Canada Games Apprenticeship Program is a partnership between the Provincial/Territorial Coaching Representatives (PTCRs), the Canada Games Council (CGC), and the Coaching Association of Canada (CAC).
 This program provides the opportunity for each province and territory to send two female coaches to the Canada Games in apprenticeship roles.
 The CGC, the CAC, and PTCRs strongly believe that the apprenticeship program is an essential part of the development of a coach.
 Furthermore, apprenticeship programs can be used as a means to build capacity in underrepresented populations in coaching, such as women and aboriginals.

 The purpose of the Canada Games Apprenticeship Program is to provide women coaches with a practical and integrated major national multi-sport games experience.
 Selected coaches have direct involvement in preparation and competition and receive support from an identified mentor coach throughout the duration of the program.